baidu/openrasp/docker/readme.md

 ## OpenRASP docker images

-To build a docker image with a specific version of OpenRASP software, use the `--build-arg` arguments:
+To build a docker image with a specific version of OpenRASP agent, use the `--build-arg` arguments, e.g

 ```
-docker build --build-arg version_testcase=v1.0.1 version_rasp=v0.20
+docker build . --build-arg version_testcase=v1.0.1 --build-arg version_rasp=v0.20
 ```